 Korea Institute Statement on Harassment and Discrimination

-The Korea Institute reaffirms its unambiguous commitment to the policy and practice of zero tolerance of sexual harassment, gender-based disparity of treatment, and other forms of discrimination.
+The Korea Institute reaffirms its unambiguous commitment to the policy and practice of zero tolerance of sexual harassment, gender-based disparity of treatment, racism, and other forms of discrimination.

 We remain firmly committed to fostering an atmosphere of safe and healthy engagement with each other as faculty members, staff, students, affiliates, and visitors.
 We will continue to work with the Harvard community and the broader higher education community to promote safe work environments for everyone.
 Further, we are committed to participating in efforts to improve the culture of Harvard so that all may achieve their full potential.